Alberta Sports Hall of Fame

 One of the highlights for my son (6) was the press box.
 They had reels from three different sports that you could watch and record yourself as the announcer.
 They also had the actual audio clip so you can compare what they did to what you did.

 You can also try wheelchair racing – you can race against a friend or against the time of a real race.

 The Winter sport area is attractively decorated with lots to see and touch.

 My kids liked sitting in the bobsleigh especially.

 In addition, they also have informative exhibits about the history of sports in Alberta.

 And of course the Alberta Hall of Fame itself.

-Our family had a great time at the Alberta Sports Hall of Fame and Museum.
+Our family had a great time at the Alberta Sports Hall of Fame.
 If you are passing through Red Deer it makes a perfect stop, it’s fairly inexpensive, the kids get a chance to be physical but it won’t add a long time onto your trip.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.

 If you have noticed an error, have additional information or would like to share a comment you can: